 Emergency Exit Signs

-Safety is paramount, and exit signs have a dual ADA requirement.
-The familiar illuminated “EXIT” signs mounted above doors satisfy the visual requirement.
-However, the ADA also requires a tactile “EXIT” sign with Braille to be installed on the latch side of doors leading to an exit.
-This ensures that in an emergency, like a power outage or a smoke filled corridor, anyone can identify an exit by touch.
+Safety is a dual requirement.
+Familiar illuminated "EXIT" signs above doors provide visual guidance, but the ADA also requires a tactile "EXIT" sign with Braille installed on the wall at the latch side of the door.
+This ensures that in smoke-filled corridors or power outages, an exit can be identified by touch.

 Accessible Parking Signs